Times and Places#

 import matplotlib.pyplot as plt

-The function is gca, which stands for “get current axes”.
-We can use the result to tell plot to put the points and lines on the current axes, rather than create a new one.
+From Matplotlib, we’ll use the function gca, which stands for “get current axes”.
+With the result we can tell plot to put the points and lines on the current axes, rather than create a new one.

 ax = plt.gca()